ecbc0/note-math/item_en/interaction_en.typ

 #import "../module/module.typ": *
 #show: module

+One argument for the rationality of the action principle is its simplicity: by simply adding connections and then adding actions, one can obtain interaction equations without having to guess how matter, electromagnetic fields, and gravitational fields interact.

+However, why the addition of actions is used, and whether the resulting interaction equations truly correspond to real phenomena, are not solved here ...

 Spinor fields, scalar fields, gauge fields, gravitational fields (Einstein-metric), or other fields are coupled in the following ways:
 - Action summation
 - gauge-connection